ManiMozaffar/awesome-resumes/docs/index.md

 !!! danger "Scary fact!"

-    Did you know that only 1 in 50 resume get an interview?
+    Did you know that only 1 in 50 resumes get an interview?
 That's a 2% chance of getting an interview.
 This is why it's crucial to have a well-crafted resume that stands out from the rest.

 ## Why This Project Matters